goodboykit/sofi-qa/README.md

 │   ├── api.py               # Connects the website to the brain
 │   ├── synthesizer.py       # Where the AI magic happens
 │   └── config.py            # Settings file
-├── requirements.txt         # List of tools we need
+├── tests/                   # Test files for checking if things work ├── main.py                  # Run this to generate data without the website ├── requirements.txt         # List of Python tools we need ├── run.sh                   # Start button for Mac/Linux
-└── run.sh                   # The start button
+└── run.ps1                  # Start button for Windows
 ```

 ---